activity-tinder/ActivityTinder/README.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+##	Todo before App Kickoff
+- find scope of project
+    - break up into features
+    - try to cut features into what it needs
+- need tasks and goals for every individual person
+- want goals per week, per person
+    - make the workflow modular
+    - avoid blockers/dependencies